Emmanuelle: Character history

-Films
+Development

 The first Emmanuelle film was the 1974 French theatrical feature Emmanuelle starring Dutch actress Sylvia Kristel (1952–2012) in the title role.
 She came to be the actress best identified with the role.
 This film pushed the boundaries of what was then acceptable on screen, with sex scenes, skinny-dipping, masturbation, the "Mile High Club", rape, and a scene in which a dancer lights a cigarette and puffs it with her vagina.
 This film was created and directed by French director Just Jaeckin.

 Unlike many films that tried to avoid an X-rating, the first Emmanuelle film embraced it, and became a success with a viewing audience estimated at 300 million.
 It remains one of France's most successful films, and played in the Arc de Triomphe theatre for over eleven years.
 In France and the US the film was uncut, but British censors balked at masturbation and explicit sex.
 Heavy cuts were made to the film including the complete removal of the opium den rape and the infamous 'cigarette' sequence in the club.

 Several sequels starring Kristel followed, beginning with Emmanuelle 2 known as Emmanuelle: The Joys of a Woman in its U.S. release, and also Emmanuelle l’antivierge in some European press materials, including the soundtrack LP and CD.
 Kristel sold her interest for $150,000, missing on a share of the film's $26m domestic gross.
 She was paid $6,000 for her role but negotiated a $100,000 contract for the sequel, Emmanuelle 2.

 Kristel stepped away from the role in the 1980s, yielding to younger actresses, but returned for the seventh feature film.
 In 1992 and 1993, Kristel reprised the role of an older Emmanuelle for a series of made-for-cable films with titles such as Emmanuelle's Love and Emmanuelle's Perfume, which featured Marcela Walerstein as a younger version of Kristel's character.
 Kristel did not take part in any love scenes for this series, which also co-starred George Lazenby, also in a non-sexual role.
 Kristel also appeared in films throughout her career that capitalized on or parodied her Emmanuelle image, such as the American sex comedy Private Lessons.